-- We uphold high standards in quality and maintain a global sourcing program to obtain high-quality products from our suppliers around the world.
-In September 2022, we became a member of the Responsible Jewelry Council ("RJC").
-RJC is the leading standards authority in the global watch and jewelry industry, working with members worldwide to create a sustainable supply chain.
-Since becoming a member of RJC, we have undertaken RJC's certification process which we expect to complete in 2024. - To ensure that suppliers adhere to our standards of social and environmental responsibility, we also have a global responsible sourcing program and support the Kimberley Process, which is an international certification initiative that regulates trade in rough diamonds and is intended to ensure that diamonds are not illegally traded to fund conflict thereby protecting human rights and the environment.
+- We uphold high standards in quality and maintain a global sourcing program to obtain high-quality products from our suppliers around the world. - To ensure that suppliers adhere to our standards of social and environmental responsibility, we also have a global responsible sourcing program and support the Kimberley Process, which is an international certification initiative that regulates trade in rough diamonds and is intended to ensure that diamonds are not illegally traded to fund conflict thereby protecting human rights and the environment.
 As part of this initiative, we require our diamond suppliers to acknowledge compliance with the Kimberley Process and invoices received for diamonds purchased by us must include certification from the vendor that the diamonds and diamond containing jewelry are conflict free. - In addition, we maintain high standards of diamond traceability and in keeping with our commitment to responsible sourcing, we provide a Birks Canadian Diamond Certificate for every newly sourced, individually registered Canadian diamond (of 0.18 carats and larger) that are set in our diamond engagement rings.
 The Certificate provides an individual Birks Canadian Diamond Identification Number which allows for detailed traceability of the diamond from the mine to the Birks engagement ring.